openwashdata/undpcomposite/README.md

 ## Data

-The package provides access to …
+The package provides access to composite data from UNDP on all indices in the form of a timeseries.

 ``` r
 library(undpcomposite)